timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-19
+# Today is 2019-07-20

 ## Objectives for the day:

-- Create the visual effects for water in Turbo Boom!
+- Updating the website to thechoconut_'s PR.
+- Level flow, after victory make the game popup a screen for next.
+- Game design planning / thoughts / sketching concept.

 # Purpose